All Episodes

 And the hospitals they are now building, the Army Corps of Engineers in Westchester and Nassau and Suffolk Counties, yeah, that would be the federal government.

-And what the only thing that angers me, because I do think he's he's trying, but he can't get away from his own political self.
+And the only thing that angers me, because I do think he's trying, but he can't get away from his own political self.

 Let's see what happens.

-Um, but all of five separate hospitals now, and we got Samaritans Purse building one in Central Park.
+And we got Samaritan's Purse building one in Central Park.

 He said on Friday, I couldn't believe it, because earlier in the week he said, I want 30,000 ventilators.